-There are unsurmountable articles out there on what the right amount of water intake is proper.
-Some argue 8 cups a day, others argue that is wrong and not necessarily healthy and that you don’t need that much.
+There are insurmountable articles out there on what the right amount of water intake is proper.
+Some argue 8 cups a day, others argue that is wrong and that you don’t need that much.
 Technically, both are incorrect as there is no cookie cutter answer here which is proper for everyone.
-What may be good for a small framed office worker who does not exercise which is living in the northeast during the winter is not going to be good for a 300 pound linebacker during summer training in Arizona.
+What a small framed office worker who does not exercise which is living in the northeast during the winter may need is not the same for a 300 pound linebacker during summer training in Arizona.
 There are multiple factors to consider when determining water intake, some include climate zone, temperature, activity level and size.

-The easiest way to figure out if you’re drinking enough water or too much, is take the good ‘ol pee test.
+The easiest way to figure out if you are drinking enough water or too much, is take the good ‘ol pee test.
 The next time you go to the bathroom, check out the color of your urine.
 If the color resembles Dejon mustard, then you need to drink up.
-But if it’s completely clear, then you can back off a little.
+However, if it is completely clear, then you can back off a little.
 A very light yellow color would be best.
 In addition to this, I recently had a physician tell me that besides the color, one should be going to the bathroom about every 2 hours on average.

-The proper water intake is important for your health and even for weight loss so pay attention to your urine color to make sure you are taking in the right amount.
+The proper water intake is important for your health and even for weight loss so pay attention to your urine color to make sure you are taking in the right amount for you.

 If you found this information useful, please follow me on Facebook and Instagram.
 Any fitness related questions?
 Please email me at email@example.com or you can message me on Facebook.
 (I will NOT use your email for any type of mailer list or spam!!)